nodejs/package-maintenance/Governance.md

 The package maintenance team policy on landing a PR in the repositories within the Pkgjs repository is for there to be:
-- At least 2 approvals from package-maintenance members
+- At least 1 approval from package-maintenance members
 - No blocking reviews
 - 72 hours since the PR was openened